 - ¼ teaspoon salt

 - In a large pyrex measuring cup, blend the wet ingredients until well incorporated and gelled (the warm water melts the oils).

 - Sprinkle the dry ingredients over the top, in the order listed.

 - Whisk gently before fully incorporating with the wet.
 I use my hands to pull the dough together and knead it.
 The dough should be soft, pliable, and easy to handle.

 - Divide the dough into 4 balls.

-- Using a non-stick baking mat or two pieces of waxed paper, place one ball on a hard surface.
+- Using a non-stick baking mat or two pieces of waxed paper or plastic wrap, place one ball on a hard surface.
 Cover with a piece of waxed paper.
 Roll out to about 6-7 inches (double the dough if you want larger tortillas).
 If the edges are tattered, gently smoosh and mold the edges with your finger tips.

 - Place in a preheated stainless steel or cast iron skillet over medium to medium low heat.
 Flip at about 1 minute, and cook for another 30 seconds or so.
 You do not want to overcook these, they will lose their pliability!